EdwardMan917/matic-docs/docs/edge/consensus/bls.md

 Node ID              = 16...
 ```

-### 3. Add fork settings
+### 3. Add fork setting

-`ibft switch` command adds fork setting, which enables BLS in the middle, into `genesis.json`.
+`ibft switch` command adds a fork setting, which enables BLS from the middle of the chain, into `genesis.json`.

 In the PoS chain, `--ibft-validators-prefix-path` or `--ibft-validator` are not used because validator info (address and BLS Public Key) is stored in the staking contract.